cstroessner/SpectralMethod3D/README.txt

 The folders spectral_method_3D, tensor_recursive, fast-poisson-solvers and chebfun need to be added to the Matlab path.
 The fast-poisson-solver additionally requires running the contained setup script by hand.

 The files Plot..., Experiment... and RuntimeComparison.m reproduce the plots and data in the paper.

+Note: The function ExperimentHelmholtzNonConst requires more than 8GB of RAM.